okulovsky/kaia/README.md

 * do not close the console.

 At this point, a browser will open and you will see the contents of the root of the repostiory.
-Open `demos` folder, then `Readme.ipynb`.
+Open `demos` folder, then `Part 00 - Intro.ipynb`.
 Follow the instructions in this file.

 ### If you messed up...